Agoric/documentation/main/glossary/README.md

 A comparable is a JavaScript object containing no promises, and can thus be locally compared for equality with another object.
-If either object contains promises, equality is indeterminable.
+If either object contains Promises, equality is indeterminable.
 If both are fulfilled down to Presences and local state, then either they're the same all the way down, or they represent different objects.

 ## Contract and Contract Instance
-In Agoric documentation, *contract* usually refers to a contract's source code that defines how the contract works, which is *installed* on Zoe.
-A contract is *instantiated* to create *contract instances*, which are run on Zoe and are the active execution of the contract code.
+In Agoric documentation, *contract* usually refers to a contract's source code that defines how the contract works.
+A contract's source code is *installed* on Zoe.
+A contract is *instantiated* to create *contract instances*, which are the active execution of a contract's code running on Zoe.

 For example, a realtor has a standard house selling agreement.
 The contract is the code defining how that agreement works.
 When the realtor has a new house to sell, they instantiate a new instance of their standard contract for that specific property.
 If they have ten houses for sale, they have ten different contract instances.

 ## ERTP
 *Electronic Rights Transfer Protocol* is a uniform way of transferring tokens and other digital assets, both [fungible](#fungible) and [non-fungible](#non-fungable), in JavaScript.
 All kinds of digital assets can easily be created and they can be all be transferred in exactly the same ways, with exactly the same security properties.

 It uses [object capabilities](#object-capabilities) to enforce access control.
 Instead of having to prove ownership of a corresponding private key, if your program has a reference to an object, it can call methods on that object.
 If it doesn't have a reference, it can't.
 For more on object capabilities, see [this post](http://habitatchronicles.com/2017/05/what-are-capabilities/).

-Key ERTP concepts include [Issuers](#issuer), [mints](#mint),
+Key ERTP concepts include [Issuers](#issuer), [Mints](#mint),
 [Purses](#purse), [Payments](#payment), [Brands](#brand), and [Amounts](#amount).
 Also
 see the [ERTP Introduction](./getting-started/ertp-introduction.md), [ERTP Guide](./ertp/guide/), and [ERTP API](./ertp/api/).

 ## Facet

 A particular view or API of an object.
 An object can have many facets.
+Two Agoric uses are:
+- Deposit Facet: A facet of a [purse](#purse).
+Anyone with a reference to its deposit facet object can add appropriately branded assets to the purse, but cannot withdraw assets from the purse or find out its balance.
+- Public Facet: A set of methods and properties for an object that a developer chooses to be publicly visible and usable.

 ## Fungible
 A fungible asset is one where all exemplars of the asset are interchangeable.
 For example, if you